zihui-debug/R1-V/README.md

-# R1-V: Reinforce the Generalization of VLM with Less Than $3
+# R1-V: Reinforce Visual Generalization in VLMs with Less Than $3